 “Thank you for the opportunity to expand and polish my researching skills through a great program!” – James Biscone, 2015 Oklahoma City University Law Graduate

 Since the program’s inception in 2011, reference librarians have taught over 150 classes unique to the Award program; in addition, over one-half of our currently enrolled students have started accumulating points toward the Award.
 We celebrated our 100th recipient in May 2014, D.J.
-Burrus, a then first-year law student and President of Merit Scholars.
+Burrus, President of Merit Scholars.
 Mr. Burrus felt that participating in the Award program was a rewarding experience: “Not only did it help me understand the basics of various legal research strategies, but it also gave me an edge on nearly every assignment I’ve had so far in law school.
 Briefs, research projects, class notes, and even participating in moot court oral arguments benefited from the information I learned in the legal research classes.”

 Eligibility for Participation